The Maine immigrant housing project attacked by Donald Trump Jr., explained

 A mix of public and private money is funding the project.

-MaineHousing, the state housing authority which forms half of the public-private partnership that constructed the apartments, put $6 million into constructing the complex and set up an escrow account that guarantees two years of rent for the asylum seekers to be housed there using funds approved by the Maine Legislature in a 2022 budget bill.
+MaineHousing, the state housing authority which forms half of the public-private partnership that constructed the apartments, set up an escrow account that guarantees two years of rent, up to $3.3 million, for the asylum seekers to be housed there using funds approved by the Maine Legislature in a 2022 budget bill.

 Developers Collaborative, a for-profit, Portland-based housing developer, forms the other half of the partnership.
 It put $7 million into the complex’s construction and owns the property.
 Kevin Bunker, the company’s founder, said he proposed the partnership to rent apartments for asylum seekers because there’s a lack of transitional housing in Maine for them.

-Note: Correction: An earlier version of this story misidentified the amount of money that MaineHousing spent on the housing complex.
-It was up to $3.3 million.
-The agency also made a calculation error in describing the amount of housing aid given to veterans and their families.